w3c/wptserve/docs/handlers.rst

 type of these files is set by examining the file extension.
-However this can be overridden, or additional headers supplied, by providing a file with the same name as the file being served but an additional .headers suffix i.e. test.html has its headers set from test.html.headers.
+However this can be overridden, or additional headers supplied, by providing a file with the same name as the file being served but an additional .headers suffix, i.e. test.html has its headers set from test.html.headers.
 The format of the .headers file is plaintext, with each line containing::